AndrewCollin32/HotPlate-Waitlist-Manager/README.md

   <li>2.
 The file was moved</li>
   <li>3.
 The file's name or format was changed</li>
 </ul>
 <code>Can not find file: FileName.class </code>  This error means the program couldn't find the required java classes.
 Go to src/main/java/com/Hotplate/Hotplate and see if the class file is in there.
+If not, just re-download it from this repository.
-If not, just redownload it from this repository.
+<code>Can not find file: FileName.fxml </code>  This error means the program couldn't find the required fxml document.
+Go to src/main/resources and see if the fxml file is in there.
+If not, just re-download it from this repository.